0dataapp/0datawrap/README.md

 });
 ```

-Move from one protocol to the other by generating APIs from preferences:
+Move from one protocol to another by generating APIs from preferences:

 ```javascript
 if (zerodatawrap.ZDRPreferenceProtocolMigrate()) {